holderlb/Deep-CWD-IHC/README.md

 The image slides are assumed to be in SVS format.
 The annotations are assumed to be added via QuPath, which are extracted in GeoJSON format.

+## Overview

+* `README.md`: This file.
+* `environment.yml`: Conda environment.
+* `train/`
+** Scripts used to train DL models.
+* `analyze/`
+** Scripts used to analyze new images.
+* `common/`
+** Scripts used by `analyze` and `train`.
+* `utils/`
+** Scripts use for extracting annotations and annotating images.

 ## Instructions

+### Setup

+The Deep-CWD-IHC framework was designed for a conda environment running on a Linux-based system.
+The specific environment used for development was Ubuntu 22 running Python 3.11 and Tensorflow 2.15.
+A conda environment export is given in `environment.yml`.
+To setup a similar environment called `deep-cwd-ihc`, install conda and execute:

+`conda env create -f environment.yml`

+### Exporting image annotations

+The first step to training models is the identify regions of interest in the slide images.
+We assume the use of QuPath for manually annotating images in SVS format.
+Once the images are annotated, these annotations can be exported from QuPath using the

 ### Step 0: Scale slides (optional)